termly/apidocs/README.md

 This repository has documentation for the various endpoints that make up the Termly API.

-Please see [here](security.md) for how to create the security elements required for each request.
+Please see [here](requests.md) for how to make requests to the Termly API.

 # General